AnonymousHacker1279/ImmersiveWeapons/README.md

 A few things that will be the highlight of your experience:

 - Tiered Pikes, so you can stab someone from way over there
-- Flintlock Pistol and Blunderbuss, so you can shoot someone from way over there
+- Flintlock Pistol, Blunderbuss, and Musket, so you can shoot someone from way over there
 - New and Powerful Swords, so you can slice someone that isn't way over there
 - Tiered Gauntlets, so you can punch someone that isn't way over there, but not over there enough to use a sword
 - Medical Equipment, so you can survive getting stabbed, shot, and sliced